flotzilla/OpiMc/README.md

 - display time and date
 - display temperature
 - display cpu and mem load
+- build-in python http-server to handle commands from remote

 Dependencies
 =========
-Python modules `smbus, python-vlc, pyA20, pyyaml, ssl`
+Python modules `smbus, python-vlc, pyA20, pyyaml`

-Module `pyA20` was wrote for python version 2, so Python2 only
+Module `pyA20` was wrote for Python version 2, so Python2 only

 Preparations
 ======
 - Add stream radio sources to `stations.json` file
 - Change `temp_sensor_file` value in `config.yaml` file to your ds18b20 sensor w1 address
 - Change lcd i2c address in `devices/I2C_LCD_driver.py` file from __0x3F__ to your address
 - Generate ssl key for build-in http-server with command `openssl req -new -x509 -keyout server.pem -out server.pem -days 365 -nodes` and put `server.pem` file to `certfile` directory.
-Notice, that common name should be `localhost` or `127.0.0.1` in config name and pem file
+Notice, that during running openssl command, you should specify parameter `common name` as your device local ip address.
+ Or use better certificate
 - Change `server_user_name` and `server_user_password` params to yours for base http authentication